blynkkk/docs/blynk.ncp/overview.md

 Blynk.NCP is a software solution that off-loads connectivity to a **Network Co-Processor (NCP)**, while your application logic resides on the **Primary MCU**.
 This implies a [dual-Microcontroller Unit (MCU)](https://docs.google.com/presentation/d/1aP2sQWB0J9EWj8Y1h5qeyfm2aFwaNSUKnCE-k7zxVnk/present) architecture.

+### Quick Start with Blynk.NCP

+Blynk offers several full-featured integrations that let you set up communication with the platform in just minutes:
+- If you're using one of the following dual-MCU boards — UNO R4 WiFi, Portenta C33, Nano RP2040 Connect, Nano 33 IoT, MKR WiFi 1010, T-PicoC3, or RPi Pico paired with an ESP8266 — check out our [Blynk.NCP Arduino example](https://github.com/Blynk-Technologies/Blynk-NCP-Example-Arduino).
+- For broader use cases and additional board support, explore our [Zephyr integration example](https://github.com/Blynk-Technologies/Blynk-NCP-Example-Zephyr).

 ### When to use Blynk.NCP

 Using Blynk.NCP is recommended if one of these is true: